 After this, you should be able to use the external hard drive with the full capacity to save data again.

-If you have important data saved on the external hard drive which used to show you with only 32GB space, you can apply the best hard drive data recovery software provided by EaseUS to fully scan and find all lost data with ease now:
+If you have important data saved on the external hard drive, which used to show you with only 32GB space, you can apply EaseUS Data Recovery Wizard to fully scan and find all lost data with ease now.

 Step 3.
 Preview and recover data

 - Double-clicking a file from the scanned results to preview.

 - Choose the files you want and click "Recover".

 - Select a different drive to save the recovered files instead of the original one.